All posts by hudelson

 Authors: Ann Joy and Brian Hudelson, UW-Madison Plant Pathology

-How do I save a plant with fire blight?
+How can I save a tree with Swiss needle cast?

 Contact the University of Wisconsin Plant Disease Diagnostics Clinic (PDDC) at (608) 262-2863 or pddc@wisc.edu.